- Twenty course units (students who enter the program with previous graduate work may be eligible to transfer some credits toward the Ph.D.)

 Opportunities for Interdisciplinary Study

 The Department offers guided preparation for students' participation in the academic job market.
 Students receive advice and feedback on their job application materials (CVs, cover letters, teaching statements, research statements, etc.) and attend an intensive one-day seminar in December that prepares them for the Annual Convention of the MLA.
 Mock interviews and practice job talks are also arranged.
 Recent graduates of our program have fared extremely well on the job market, accepting tenure-track positions at some of the best colleges and universities around the country.
 For a more comprehensive list, please click here.
+We should make a link for recent placements.

 The Career Services Office makes every effort to assist students in finding employment and offers a range of services geared toward both academic and nonacademic career options.